jeroenouw/cgx/README.md

 # CGX - CLI to Generate recommended Community files

-Generate all pre-filled recommended files for the community standards, so people can easily contribute to your project.
+Generate all pre-filled recommended files for the Github community standards, so people can easily contribute to your project.

 ## Files
 * License